 Hidi and Boscolo (2006) contended that writing also requires self-regulation.
 Self-regulation refers to the ability to accomplish activities with minimal or no external support.
-A self-regulated writer can "successfully manage the complexity of writing" and can use "self-initiated thoughts, feelings, and actions to attain various literary goals, which include improving their writing skills, and to enhance the quality of the text they create" (p.
+A self-regulated writer can "successfully manage the complexity of writing" and can use "self-initiated thoughts, feelings, and actions .... to attain various literary goals, which include improving their writing skills, and to enhance the quality of the text they create" (p.
 150).
 In terms of self-regulation, Hidi and Boscolo referred to learners' motivation.
-Despite the contested notions of self-regulation situated in different theoretical perspectives, they contended that "all agree that self-regulated students are not only metacognitively and behaviorally active, but also motivationally active in attaining their learning goals" (p.
+Despite the contested notions of self-regulated students are not only metacognitively and behaviorally active, but also motivationally active in attaining their learning goals" (p.
 150).
 The higher the writers' competence in using strategies independently, the more efficacious the writers feel.
 Challenging the traditional image of learners as "isolated individuals who grapple for higher mental ground separated from the cultural institutions and historical conditions in which they learn" (Donato, 2000, p.
 46).
 Donato saw learners as active individuals who transform the world rather than conform to it.
 In the socio-cultural context, learners actively "invest their goals, actions, cultural background, and beliefs (i.e., their agency) into tasks, and thus, transform them" (p.
 44).